qiqi-lu/napari-kld/README.md

 - many model checkpoints, named as `epoch_{epoch}.pt`.
 - a `parameters.json` file saving the parameters used to training the model.

+### When only with paired low-resolution image (as RAW) and high-resolution image (as GT)

+When we only have paired LR image and HR image, we can first learned the forward kernel and then learn the backward kernel in a supervised strategy.

+1. load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`

+2. choose `Training` tab.

+3. choose

 ### Others
 The `log` tab print the message during run.
 Press `clean` button will clean all the text in the `log` box.